Bitcoin Private Trading Up 0.5% Over Last Week (BTCP)

-Bitcoin Private (BTCP) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on August 7th.
-Over the last seven days, Bitcoin Private has traded 0.5% higher against the U.S. dollar.
-One Bitcoin Private coin can now be bought for $0.19 or 0.00000700 BTC on popular cryptocurrency exchanges.
-Bitcoin Private has a total market capitalization of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last 24 hours.
+Bitcoin Private (BTCP) traded flat against the dollar during the 24-hour period ending at 23:00 PM ET on August 9th.
+During the last seven days, Bitcoin Private has traded 0.5% higher against the dollar.
+Bitcoin Private has a total market cap of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+One Bitcoin Private coin can now be bought for about $0.19 or 0.00000700 BTC on major cryptocurrency exchanges.

 Bitcoin Private Coin Profile

-BTCP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-Its genesis date was March 3rd, 2018.
+Bitcoin Private (BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+It launched on March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
-The official website for Bitcoin Private is btcprivate.org.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
+The official website for Bitcoin Private is btcprivate.org.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.